Table of Contents:

 So how does satellite TV work?
 Satellite TV transmits signals from a satellite up in space to a dish on the roof of your home.
 This communication between the two satellites is what gives you the ability to watch television.
-Satellite TV is a great option for those that live in rural areas, because it's much more widely available than other types of TV.
+Satellite TV is an excellent option for those that live in rural areas because it's much more widely available than other types of TV.
 Cable and fiber TV require wires and cables, and this infrastructure is often not present in remote areas.
-Virtually anyone can get satellite TV, unless the signal is hindered by a foreign object, or the resident can't install a dish.
-Satellite also offers better picture quality and has the most HD channels available out of all types of TV.
-Not only is the quality great, but satellite TV packages are typically cheaper than fiber or cable TV.
-One drawback to satellite is that it usually requires a long term contract.
-Make sure you're ready to commit, because most providers will charge an early termination fee if you decide to cancel before your contract is up.
-Also, the quality of your satellite TV programming can be hindered by extreme weather conditions.
+Satellite TV providers like DIRECTV can bring a full range of TV programming to your home, no matter where you live.

 What Kind of Perks Come with TV Equipment?

 Got home too late to catch that new episode of your favorite show that you've been waiting all week to see?
 No problem.
 Control what your children can watch.
 Schedule or watch recordings from your laptop, tablet, or phone.
-Discover new programs that you'll love with Genie's personalized recommendation feature.
+Discover new programs you'll love straight from your receiver.
 The possibilities are endless!
 Make sure to check the fine print when it comes to equipment fees.
 Some providers include the DVR for free, while others charge a monthly fee.

 |On Demand Library|